What is ASP.NET?

 Is Umbraco moving to .NET Core?

-The decision to move Umbraco from .NET to .NET Core has already been made and planning has officially started (see the Umbraco roadmap under "Later").
+The decision to move Umbraco from .NET to .NET Core has already been made and planning has officially started (see the Umbraco roadmap.
 The initial project structure is actively being discussed and you can find more discussion on it on Github, where it has been given the name of Project UniCore.

 To further advance the progress towards .NET Core, Bjarke Berg has been appointed as the lead of our Unicore Team.
 The team was officially formed on January 17th 2020 and you can read more about the team here.

-Umbraco .NET Core Alpha has been released, which consists of a running backoffice and is the first alpha release in a series of upcoming releases.
-Get details on the .NET Core Alpha and how to test it right here.
+Umbraco .NET Core Beta has been released, which consists of a running backoffice and it's the latest release in a series of upcoming releases.
+Get details on the .NET Core Beta and how to test it right here.